$b \to c$ semileptonic sum rule: exploring a sterile neutrino loophole: Numerical result

 Although we have confirmed that the contributions from the sterile neutrino are almost negligible for the sum rule, the particle may still be probed through detailed studies of differential decay rates.
 Such an additional massive sterile neutrino modifies the kinematic distributions of the visible final states.
 As an illustration, we continue with the scenario in which both $C_{V_R^\prime}$ and $C_{T^\prime}$ are non-vanishing, while $C_{S_L^\prime}=C_{S_R^\prime}=0$.
 We set $C_{T^\prime}=0.1$, which corresponds to the minimum of $\delta^{N_R}$ while keeping $\Delta^{N_R}_{H_c}$ at the level of about $0.2$ in all cases.
 Figure \ref{fig:diff} shows the normalized differential distributions for the decays $B\to D\tau \bar X$, $B\to D^*\tau \bar X$, and $\Lambda_b\to\Lambda_c\tau \bar X$ where $X=\nu$ or $N_R$.
 Here, the normalization is chosen such that the maximum of the SM distribution is unity.
 In the presence of a sterile neutrino, the differential decay rates start to deviate from the SM prediction (black) above the kinematic threshold $q^2_{\rm min}=(m_\tau+m_{N_R})^2$.
 The effect of the sterile neutrino decreases with increasing mass due to stronger phase space suppression.
 To test such a scenario, measurements of differential distributions are required.

 So far, we have focused on the deviation $\delta^{N_R}$.
 However, we do not attempt a quantitative recast of the experimental measurements of $R_{H_c}$ in the presence of sterile neutrino emission, as no experimental results are directly applicable to this scenario.
 The signal regions are typically defined in kinematical regions where the backgrounds are efficiently suppressed.
 Since the kinematics of the final-state particles, including a massive sterile neutrino, differs from that in the case of a massless (left-handed) neutrino, the experimental values of $R_{H_c}$, which are reported under the assumption that a massless neutrino is emitted, cannot be applied to Eq.~\eqref{eq:RSRHQw2} straightforwardly.
-A dedicated evaluation of the acceptance in the presence of a sterile neutrino is beyond the scope of this work.
+Nevertheless, a naive fit to the current experimental values of $R_{D}$ and $R_{D^{*}}$, ignoring the acceptance differences, suggests that for $m_{N_R} \lesssim 0.8$\,GeV, sterile neutrino contributions can improve the fit to the current data, but do not resolve the mismatch among $R_D$, $R_{D^*}$, and $R_{\Lambda_c}$ in the sum rule.
+For larger masses, the best-fit values of the WCs exceed the relaxed LHC bound, and imposing that constraint leads to a deterioration of the fit quality.
+A dedicated analysis accounting for the modified acceptance is left for future work.

 Before closing this section, we comment on the constraints taking into account the SU(2)$_L$ invariance.
 Since the left-handed fermions belong to SU(2)$_L$ doublets in the SM, flavor-changing neutral-current (FCNC) processes such as $b\to s \nu \bar N_R$ can be induced.
 To see this, it is convenient to express the effective operators in the SU(2)$_L$ invariant form as